RobLoach/CLove/README.md

 - Download DX SDK 2010 only if you get errors from SDL when building: http://www.microsoft.com/en-us/download/details.aspx?id=6812
 - After you have succesfuly build CLove go into src/3rdparty directory and copy: SDL2, openal .dll in the same directory where clove.exe is.

-On Linux & OS X:
+On Linux and OS X:
 - Download and install cmake,gcc,g++(optional git)(on OSX you can install these using brew)
 - If you have problems with building on Linux(Debian based) install: sudo apt-get install freeglut3 freeglut3-dev libglew1.5 libglew1.5-dev